Powerlearnproject/se-day1-assignment-Youngmiles/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the application of engineering principles to the design, development, testing, and maintenance of software.
+It involves a systematic and quantifiable approach to building software systems that are reliable, efficient and meet the user requirements.

 Identify and describe at least three key milestones in the evolution of software engineering.